theoanalyse/M1_CMB_Maths/README.md

 # M1_CMB

-All programs from First Year of CMB Masters Luminy
+Here lies all the parts related to maths at M1 CMB AMU Luminy